MultiSafepay/docs/content/integrations/sdk/fastcheckout-ios/manual.md

 ## Requirements

-* Xcode 10.2 and iOS 12 SDK
+* Xcode 11.0 and iOS 13 SDK
 * iOS 9+ target
-* Swift 5.0 or Objective-C
+* Swift 5.1 or Objective-C

 ## Installation

-First you have to access into your Back Office and get a valid API Key (Settings → Website Settings) Once you have your valid API Key, simply download the Android and/or iOS SDK version.
+First you have to access into your Back Office and get a valid API Key (_Settings_ → _Website Settings_).

+Once you have your valid API Key, you can get the SDK on our [GitHub repository](https://github.com/MultiSafepay/fastcheckout-ios-sdk).

-Add the FastcheckoutKit.framework as an embedded framework into your project.
+Add the FastcheckoutKit.xcframework as an embedded framework into your project.
 The next steps will guide you through the process:

 1. Open the folder in Finder where you have downloaded FastcheckoutKit.framework and drag it into the Project Navigator of your application’s Xcode project.
 2. Make sure you select Copy items if needed unless you have already copied the framework into your project folder.
 3. Select your application project in the Project Navigator (blue project icon) to navigate to target configuration window and select the application target under the Targets heading in the sidebar.
 4. In the tab bar at the top of that window, open the General panel.
 5. Click on the + button under the Embedded Binaries section.
-6. Select FastcheckoutKit.framework
+6. Select FastcheckoutKit.xcframework

 You can now start using the FastcheckoutKit SDK in your App.